 How to Get Here

 We are about an hour and a half by car from Portland International Jetport and three and a quarter hours from Boston.
 Amtrak connects Boston to Brunswick, or you can take a bus all the way from Boston to Wiscasset.
 You will need a car to enjoy your stay.

 When to Visit

 Summer is the most popular time to visit the Maine coast.
 We offer only weekly vacations in summer, Saturday to Saturday, with the first and last two weeks of summer at lower rates.
 (See our Shoulder Season rates.)
 The days are long and provide plenty of time for observing wildlife.
 Outdoor activities are endless both on and off the water.
 Children of all ages enjoy exploring the beaches to discover different creatures that abound along the shore of the Gulf of Maine.
 The dock is for the use of Seanook guests only.
-There anglers can fish right off the float, or it may be used to launch a day of exploring in your own boat or one that you rent.
-By signing our release, guests at either cabin/cottage may have the use of our three sit-on-top kayaks and rowboat.
+Anglers at Seanookcan fish right off the float, or it may be used to launch a day of exploring in your own boat or one that you rent.
+By signing our release, guests at either cabin/cottage may have the use of our three sit-on-top kayaks.

 Fall is a fantastic season for partaking

 of the splendors that surround us here.
 Days are mild and the night times are perfect for an evening by the fireplace.
 Fall foliage in the northeast is spectacular.
 Our peak color right here on the bay is usually the middle week in October but there is colorful foliage from the end of September right through October.
 Visit http://www.Mainefoliage.com for more info.
 Take advantage of our lower Fall and Spring rates and our two-night minimum.